What train services will run on Wednesday after the rail strike?

 It will be a similar picture to Tuesday.

-– Is there any chance strikes planned for Thursday and Saturday will be called off?
+– Is there any chance that strikes planned for Thursday and Saturday will be called off?

-No negotiations are taking place so passengers are being urged to check with train operators for updates to services.
+Negotiations are taking place but passengers are still urged to check with train operators for updates to services.

 Register for free to continue reading